zpaulovics/datetimepicker-rails/README.md

 For more details, please refer to the Ruby Built-in Classes and Modules documentation.
 This should be applied for any version.

-* pformat is the format, that used by the javastript library to format the date/time string submitted by a form.
+* pformat is the format, that used by the JavaScript library to format the date/time string submitted by a form.

 1. pformat for current versions (3.0.2+): We have upgraded to the repository of bootstrap-datetimepicker by Eonasdan as submodule, the new library is using the moment.js